Halfords has a dividend yield of 5% at its current share price of 342p.

-With a price of 342p as I write, I think there is a reasonable chance that sensible investors can benefit once again from the irrational exuberance of other investors.
+With a price of 342p, I think there is a reasonable chance that sensible investors can benefit once again from the irrational exuberance of other investors.

-If at some point in the next few years things start to go even slightly better than expected for Halfords, I think there’s a real chance a share price of 500p or more could be on the cards again.
+If things start to go even slightly better than expected for Halfords over the next few years, I think there’s a real chance a share price of 500p or more could be on the cards again.

 If that were the case, and if I were a shareholder at the time, I would almost certainly sell in order to lock in those outsize capital gains.

 But whether or not that actually happens is another matter.

 With the shares at 342p Halfords currently has a rank of 61 out of 225 dividend-paying stocks on the UK Value Investor stock screen.
 This is slightly outside the top 50, which is where I usually restrict my purchases to.

 So although I think Halfords is probably good value at its current price, it’s not quite in my buy zone yet.

 For me to invest the price would have to drop below 300p, giving the shares a yield of 5.7%.